-- B. Irstructions to voter in respect of whom ballot paper and other documents were sent direct to him under his official designation and address. - 1.
-Refore signing the declaration of identity, the voter shall show the person before whom he is to sign such declaration- - (a) the ballot paper bearing the same number as is specified in such declaration; and - (b) the envelope in which the voter has received the form of declaration of identity and the ballot paper. - 2.
-The voter shall sign the declaration of identity in the presence of a witness who shall- - (a) if the voter is a member of the Sri Lanka Army, Sri Lanka Navy, or Sri Lanka Air Force, be a Commissioned Officer of such Army, Navy, or Air Force; - (b) if the voter is an officer or servant in the public service or the Central Bank of Ceylon, be a superior officer of such service, or if the voter has no superior officer, any other officer of such service. - 3.
+- B. Instructions to voter in respece of whom ballot paper and other documents have been sent direct to him under his official designation and address. - 1.
+Before signing the declaration of identity, the voter shall show the person before whom he is to sign such declaration- - (a) the ballot paper bearing the same number as is specified in such declaration; and - (b) the envelope in which the voter has received the form of declaration of identity and the ballot paper. - 2.
+The voter shall sign the declaration of identity in the presence of a witness who shall- - (a) if the voter is a member of the Sri Lanka Army, Sri Lanka Navy, or Sri Lanka Air Force, be a Commissioned Officer of such Army, Navy or Air Force; - (b) if the voter is an officer or servant in the public service or the Central Bank of Sri Lanka, be a superior officer of such service, or if the voter has not superior officer, any other officer of such service. - 3.
 The voter has only one vote. - 4.
-The voter shall vote by marking a ballot paper with a cross in the space provided for the purpose on the right hand side of such paper opposite the name and symbol of the recognized political party or independent group for which he votes, thus X. - 5.
+The voter shall vote by marking a ballot paper with a cross in the space provided for the purpose on the right hand side of such ballot paper opposite the name and symbol of the recognized political party or independent group for which he votes, thus X and may indicate his preferences for not more than three candidates nominated by such party or group, by placing a cross on the bottom of the ballot paper on the cage enclosing the serial number corresponding to the serial number assigned to each such candidate. - 5.
 THE VOTER SHALL NOT ALLOW ANY PERSON TO SEE HOW HE HAS VOTED. - 6.
-Immediately after voting, the voter shall place the marked ballot paper in the enclosed small envelope on which are printed the words "ballot paper envelope" and fasten it up.
-The envelope shall then be sealed in the presence of the voter and the witness.
-The voter shall then place the sealed ballot paper envelope together with the declaration of identity, in the other larger enclosed envelope addressed to the returning officer and despatch them by post without delay.
+Immediately after voting, the voter shall place the marked ballot paper in the enclosed small envelope on which are printed the words "ballot paper envelope" and fasten it.
+The voter shall then place the ballot paper envelope together with the declaration of identity, in the other larger enclosed envelope addressed to the returning officer and despatch them by post without delay.
 Unless the voter returns the ballot paper at once it may be too late to be counted. - 7.
-A POSTAL BALLOT PAPER SHALL NOT BE DEEMED TO BE DULY RETURNED, UNLESS IT IS RETURNED SO AS TO REACH THE RETURNING OFFICER BEFORE THE CLOSE OF THE POLL ON THE POLLING DAY APPOINTED AND IS ACCOMPANIED BY THE DECLARATION OF IDENTITY DULY SIGNED AND WITNESSED.
+A postal ballot paper shall be deemed not to be duly returned, unless it is returned so as to reach the returning officer before the close of the poll on the polling day appointed and is accompanied by the declaration of identity duly signed and witnessed.